mollases/goal-d/README.md

 * save as png
 * tagging and filtering in the map
 * connecting separate maps to each other (deep referencing?)

+## future
+* people search page
+  - given an email address
+* find a way to convert the express server over to serverless
+* use the ddb exclusively